kimjoar/writings/views.md

 you probably
 [don't](https://twitter.com/#!/jasminebdd/status/182322290464276480).
-The basic problem is that you need the DOM present to enable searching for selectors this way, and to have the DOM present you (often) need to set up the entire application (which, obviously slows down tests).
+The basic problem is that you need the DOM present to enable searching for selectors, and to have the DOM present you (often) need to set up the entire application (which, obviously slows down tests considerably).

 Secondly, who is allowed to change what?
 Can all functions change whatever part of the DOM they want?
 This wreaks havoc for your tests and creates uncertainty as to where something occurs.
+And once again, you most likely need to set up the entire application to test the view.

 The solution: **A view is responsible for one HTML element and everything inside it.**